jstewmc/rtf/README.md

 ### Style

 The RTF specification lumps an element's style into one huge "group state".
 I didn't think that was a good idea.
-So, I created the idea of an element's style, like an HTML element's style, and the idea of document-, section-, paragraph-, and character-states.
+So, I created an element's style, like an HTML element's style, and document-, section-, paragraph-, and character-states.

-For any element, the following state properties are available:
+For any element, the following properties are available:

 * Character-state
-  * isBold - a flag indicating whether or not the element is bold (defaults to false)
+  * `isBold` - a flag indicating whether or not the element is bold (defaults to false)
-  * isItalic - a flag indicating whether or not the element is italic (defaults to false)
+  * `isItalic` - a flag indicating whether or not the element is italic (defaults to false)
-  * isStrikethrough - a flag indicating whether or not the element is struckthrough (defaults to false)
+  * `isStrikethrough` - a flag indicating whether or not the element is struckthrough (defaults to false)
-  * isSubscript - a flag indicating whether or not the element is subscript (defaults to false)
+  * `isSubscript` - a flag indicating whether or not the element is subscript (defaults to false)
-  * isSuperscript - a flag indicating whether or not the element is superscript (defaults to false)
+  * `isSuperscript` - a flag indicating whether or not the element is superscript (defaults to false)
-  * isUnderline - a flag indicating whether or not the element is underline (defaults to false)
+  * `isUnderline` - a flag indicating whether or not the element is underline (defaults to false)
-  * isVisible - a flag indicating whether or not the element is visible (defaults to true)
+  * `isVisible` - a flag indicating whether or not the element is visible (defaults to true)
 * Paragraph-state
-  * index - the paragraph's index (defaults to 0)
+  * `index` - the paragraph's index (defaults to 0)

 It's admittedly a little clunky, but you can access an element's style like the following: